MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-spark-getting-started.md

 	rxHadoopMakeDir(airDataDir)
 	rxHadoopCopyFromLocal("/tmp/airOT2012*.csv", airDataDir)

-The original CSV files have rather unwieldy variable names, so we supply a colInfo list to make them more manageable (we won’t use all of these variables in this manual, but you will use the data sources created in this manual as you continue to explore distributed computing in the *RevoScaleR Distributed Computing Guide* (RevoScaleR\_Distributed\_Computing.pdf):
+The original CSV files have rather unwieldy variable names, so we supply a colInfo list to make them more manageable (we won’t use all of these variables in this manual, but you will use the data sources created in this manual as you continue to explore distributed computing in the [RevoScaleR Distributed Computing Guide](scaler-distributed-computing.md):

 	airlineColInfo <- list(
 	     MONTH = list(newName = "Month", type = "integer"),